 Substances, which are highly volatile and persistent in air and could be taken up by air breading organisms, would not be captured by the present concept.

 Conceptually, toxicity as an additional criterion for PBT assessment contradicts the paradigm of the concept itself as it introduces a “level” (i.e. a concentration), below which the substance can be considered “safe”, despite being persistent and bioaccumulative.
-For substances which are persistent and bioaccumulative there are no safe levels, as in long lived organisms or though the food chain concentrations can raise uncontrollably, which cannot be assessed within a laboratory setup.
+For substances which are persistent and bioaccumulative, there are no safe levels, as in long lived organisms or through the food chain concentrations can raise uncontrollably, which cannot be assessed within a laboratory setup.

 Figure 2: Conceptual challenges with the present PBT concept for persistence and bioaccumulation